What comes out of your mind once hearing the world of Indonesia? Do you always think most about Bali and Jakarta?

 Indonesia is also rich in literature.
-There are many famous writers who create arts based on ethnic background or social conditions.
-Take for example Chairil Anwar, Pramoedya Ananta Toer, Rendra, Sapardi Djoko Darmono and Joko Pinurbo.
+There are many famous writers who create art based on ethnic background or social conditions.
+Take for example Chairil Anwar, Pramoedya Ananta Toer, Rendra, Sapardi Djoko Darmono, and Joko Pinurbo.

 You will find so many kinds of traditional clothes worn by Indonesian people, on certain occasions like weddings, funerals, and festivals.
 But mostly, they have Batik worn for some official moments including at work or attend a wedding party.

 People of Indonesia know how to enjoy their time. they have varied activities to do for recreational.
 Take for example bull races in Madura, cockfighting in Bali and stone jumping in Nias.

 The architecture in Indonesia is unique.
-Not only famous temples like Borobudur and Prambanan, their traditional houses even have special characteristics which symbolize different meanings.
+Not only famous temples like Borobudur and Prambanan, their traditional houses even have special characteristics that symbolize different meanings.

 Sculptures are common among of the most Indonesia tribes.
 Some are made from wood, while others are made from stones.
 The shapes also usually symbolize various things from animals, people to deities.